How to Build an Education App?

 - Choose a navigation menu pattern that suits your app.
 Read “Mobile navigation menu examples” for more information.

 - Use a mobile app color scheme that‘s soothing, blends well with your UI design, and fits with the nature of your app.
 You can consult “8 trends in mobile app color scheme” for guidance.

-- Design icons for your mobile app that are simplistic, recognizable, memorable, and convey the functionality.
-Icons should work for screens of different size, furthermore, they should work against different backgrounds.
+- Design icons for your mobile app that are simplistic, recognizable, memorable, and convey functionality.
+Icons should work for screens of different sizes, furthermore, they should work against different backgrounds.
 Check our guide “How to design the perfect icon for your mobile app?” for more details.

 Step #8: Use Android Studio and Kotlin for the Android app

 You should use Android Studio, the popular “Integrated Development Environment” (IDE) for Android app development.
 Android Studio supports Kotlin, the modern programming language that many Android developers nowadays use.
 Kotlin offers the following advantages: